Sulxy/Horiseon-Website/README.md

 # Horiseon

-Horiseon is a search-engine optimized website that discusses the advantages of using their service to improve Search-Engine-Optimization, manage Online Reputation, and marketing to Social Media.
+Horiseon is a website that discusses the advantages of using their service to improve Search-Engine-Optimization, manage Online Reputation, and marketing to Social Media; while also providing examples of how their service can benefit your business.

 ## Screenshot of Webpage